buddhadeb33/AI-Driven-Autonomous-Vehicles/README.md

 Here, I have used CNN based architecture, which comprises of 5 Convolutions layers followed by a fully connected deep neural network with 3 hidden layers for predicting steering angles.
 Loss function used here is Mean Squared Error.

+- <font color="blue">self_driving_car.py containing the script to create and train the model.

+- <font color="blue">Self_Driving_Car.ipynb containing the notebook code to create and train the model.

+- <font color="blue">model.py as a helper function for loading the required model in drive.py.

+- <font color="blue">drive.py for driving the car in autonomous mode.

+- <font color="blue">model.h5 containing a trained convolution neural network.

 ## Prerequisites

-We will use Python as the primary programming language and PyTorch as the Deep Learning framework.
+We will use Python 3.8 as the primary programming language and PyTorch as the Deep Learning framework.
 Other resources / software / library could be found as follows.

 1. Self-driving car simulator developed by [Udacity](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) with Unity.
 Download [here](https://github.com/udacity/self-driving-car-sim)

 ![Download](Images/simulation_file.png)

-2. Install PyTorch environment (latest version the best) in your local machine.
+2. Install PyTorch environment (latest version the best) in your local machine. type : conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch

 3. Log in Google Colab (if you do not have GPU and would love to utilize the power of GPU, please try this and be sure to enable GPU as accelerator)

 ## Usage